FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/index.html.markdown

 ---
-layout: "opentelekomcloud"
+layout: "orangecloud"
-page_title: "Provider: OpenTelekomCloud"
+page_title: "Provider: OrangeCloud"
-sidebar_current: "docs-opentelekomcloud-index"
+sidebar_current: "docs-orangecloud-index"
 description: |-
-  The OpenTelekomCloud provider is used to interact with the many resources supported by OpenTelekomCloud.
+  The OrangeCloud provider is used to interact with the many resources supported by OrangeCloud.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

-# OpenTelekomCloud Provider
+# OrangeCloud Provider

-The OpenTelekomCloud provider is used to interact with the many resources supported by OpenTelekomCloud.
+The OrangeCloud provider is used to interact with the many resources supported by OrangeCloud.
 The provider needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.